Planning

 SHLAA sites in London (shown in Searchland)

-Why is SHLAA important for developers?
+Why Is SHLAA Important for Developers?

 Information about SHLAA sites is available online, as local authorities are required to publish their assessments and site lists.
 However, each council presents this data differently, ranging from PDFs to spreadsheets, making it difficult to navigate and search through the documents.
 Tools like Searchland, which organise and standardise the data, are incredibly useful for making this process easier and more user-friendly.